This is a technical note about a problem that is going to bite agentic AI users soon.

 And adding more agents doesn’t straightforwardly fix things.
 One study tested 180 configurations across five canonical architectures and found a consistent tool-coordination trade-off: tool-heavy tasks suffer disproportionately from multi-agent overhead under fixed budgets, and independent agents amplify errors 17.2× compared to 4.4× under centralised coordination.

-What breaks, and when
+What breaks, and when it may break

 Below ~1ms, shared context stores become hot spots.
 Without concurrency control, shared context becomes a global lock — the MCP equivalent of the BKL.
 There’s also the metastability problem: systems tuned for today’s latency profiles can have hidden capacity that evaporates suddenly as speed increases, triggering an overload loop that prevents recovery.